What The Texas Abortion Ban Does — And What It Means For Other States

 What does the Texas law prohibit?

 It bans abortion as soon as cardiac activity is detectable.
-That's around six weeks, before a lot of people know that they're pregnant.
-Lots of other states have tried to do this, but those laws have been challenged by abortion rights groups and blocked by federal courts again and again.
+That's around six weeks, which is before a lot of people know that they're pregnant.
+Other states have tried to do this, but those laws have been challenged by abortion-rights groups and blocked by federal courts again and again.

 Groups who oppose abortion rights have pushed for this Texas law, hoping that it will be harder for federal courts to knock it down.
 Instead of requiring public officials to enforce the law, this law allows individuals to bring civil lawsuits against abortion providers or anyone else found to "aid or abet" illegal abortions.